Canal Place One

 Delivery of Large Items

-1. If expecting delivery of large items such as furniture or appliances, residents should make arrangements in advance with the lobby office for keys to the rear door, alarm and elevator.
+1. If expecting delivery of large items such as furniture or appliances, residents should make arrangements in advance with the lobby office for keys to the rear door and to hold the freight elevator.
 Without the key to unlock the second door, the rear access is extremely narrow.
+[Under normal circumstances, large items MUST be brought in the back entrance.
+This requirement may be waved during the freight elevator renovations or if construction next door significantly hinders dock access.
+Please speak with the lobby office manager for more information.]

 2. The only area that may be used to move in and move out large items is the area directly in front of the rear doors between the side of the building and the small cement wall.
 The ramped area in front of the other two sets of doors is not the property of Canal Place and is clearly posted “No parking;” parking there may result in being towed.
 Do not leave a vehicle parked in this area unattended.
 For security reasons, please do not leave the door propped open unless actively moving items through.